ahakone/comp20-ahakone/karaoke/README.txt

-Implemented correctly:
+Implemented correctly: All requirements & cute puppy pictures.
-Implemented incorrectly:
+Implemented incorrectly: N/A
 Note: The video is referenced relatively since load time was slow.

-Collaboration:
+Collaboration: N/A

-Hours spent:
+Hours spent: 3 hrs